 In the last Understand Django article, we looked at a storage concept in Django called sessions.
-Sessions help us answer questions like “How does Django know when a user is logged in?” or “Where can the framework store data for a visitor on your app?”
+Sessions provide a solution to problems like “How does Django know when a user is logged in?” or “Where can the framework store data for a visitor on your app?”

 With this article, you’ll learn about Django settings and how to manage the configuration of your application.
-We’ll also look at tools to help you to be extra effective with settings.
+We’ll also look at tools to help you define your settings effectively.

 - From Browser To Django